 The TAS Platform will modernize and automate the business processes used currently as part of the VA revenue cycle.
 This includes insurance verification, billing, and claims processing, payment, and remittance.
 These processes are tied to other processes that are out of scope, including documenting the care provided, coding treatment and encounters, and sending claims and receiving remittance to and from the clearinghouse.

-This interface supports the electronic third-party billing process which involves the electronic transmission of ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter messages to the insurance company or payer requesting the additional information.
+This interface supports the electronic third-party billing process which involves the electronic transmission of ASC X12N/005010 275 Additional Information to Support a Health Care Claim or Encounter messages to the insurance company or HCCH requesting the additional information.

 FSC